kiq005/kiq005.github.io/_projects/oe.md

 youtube: BCJjI8Dgz9M
 ---

-I was with Machine Bear’s Team and some friends developing the Other Eyes.
+I was with Machine Bear's team and some friends developing Other Eyes.

 #### [The Game](http://www.spjam.com.br/hackathon/othereyes)

-The Jam’s Theme was “Viagem”(Voyage, travel, trip, …).
-We decided to develop a game that covers various types of “trips”, that is: Go from point A to B, interdimensional travel, the vacation trip… Other Eyes is about a girl that lost her dog and must go in a interdimensional travel to find the pet!
-Travelling between a paradisiac world and a crystal made world, you must solve some puzzles to keep going.
+The Jam's theme was "Viagem"(Portuguese world for voyage/travel/trip).
+Other Eyes is a game that covers different types of "trips".
+It is about a girl that loses her dog have to go traveling to different dimensions looking for her pet, solving a lot of puzzles to keep advancing in the game.

 #### [SPJam - 2015](http://www.spjam.com.br/events/spjam2015)

 It was my first Game Jam.
-The time was very short, so we can’t work much in the game, but the experience teach us a lot about game development, expecially because we were able to see the work and talk with other developers within the event.
+The time was short, but the experience teaches us a lot about game development, especially because we were able to see the work and talk to other developers within the event.

 #### Development

-We develop the game with Unreal Engine 4, the low poly visual makes the game be very clean and beautiful!
-As programmer and level Designer, the main chalange was to create the 'two worlds' system, and the interaction between the two.
+The low poly visual makes the game very clean and beautiful.
+As programmer and Level Designer, the main challenge was to create the two worlds system, and the interactions between the two worlds.

 #### External